w3f/polkadot-wiki/docs/learn/learn-staking.md

 has not been determined yet, but should only be limited by the bandwidth strain of the network due to peer-to-peer message passing.

-{{ polkadot: The estimate of the number of validators that Polkadot will have at maturity is around 1000. :polkadot }}
-{{ polkadot: Kusama is already operating at this threshold. :polkadot }}
+The estimate of the number of validators that Polkadot will have at maturity is around 1000, while Kusama is already operating at this threshold.

 ## Why am I not receiving rewards?

-Nominating on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is not a set-and-forget action.
+Nominating is not a set-and-forget action.
 Nominators need to monitor their nominations and ensure they are eligible to receive staking rewards.
 Otherwise, they would be risking their funds to secure the chain with no reward.
 If you are bonding significantly more than the Minimum Active Bond and yet not receiving rewards, your nominations are all waiting, or your active validator has 100% commission.
 However, if you bond funds close to the Minimum Active Bond, there could be several possibilities for not receiving staking rewards.
 The table below can be used to troubleshoot why you might not be receiving staking rewards using Polkadot-JS UI.

 |                   Nomination Status                   |                                                                                                                                               What's happening?                                                                                                                                                |                                                                                                                                                    Causes                                                                                                                                                    |                                                                                                                                                What to do?                                                                                                                                                |
 | :---------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |